Embed using React Native mobile SDK

 Before you beginπŸ”—

-Before you get started, check the following:
+Before you begin, check the following:

 Get started with embeddingπŸ”—